Archie-Project/ArchiePlymouthTheme/README.md

-# ArchiePlymouthTheme
+# Archie Plymouth Theme
-A Plymouth theme based in spinner featuring Archie in pixel art style
+A Plymouth theme based in spinner featuring Archie in pixel art style.